bisdn/upsf-sgrp-manager/README.md

 ## Limitations

-- The set of service groups formed by a union of all service groups required by session contexts assigned to a shard will not be taken into account for making a mapping decision.
+- The set of service groups formed by a union of all service groups required by session contexts assigned to a subscriber group will not be taken into account for making a mapping decision.